flowchart TB

 The seven operative functions, in plain English:

-- Development.
-Build their capability — training, executive development, career development, succession planning, organisation development.
+- Development — Build capability: training, executive development, career development, succession planning, OD.

-- Compensation.
-Pay them fairly — job evaluation, wage and salary administration, incentives, bonus, fringe benefits.
+- Compensation — Pay fairly: job evaluation, wage/salary administration, incentives, bonus, fringe benefits.

-- Maintenance.
-Keep them able and willing to continue — health, safety, welfare, working conditions, social security.
+- Maintenance — Keep them able and willing: health, safety, welfare, working conditions, social security.

-- Separation.
-End the relationship cleanly — retirement, resignation, lay-off, retrenchment, dismissal, exit interviews.
+- Separation — End cleanly: retirement, resignation, lay-off, retrenchment, dismissal, exit interviews.

-- Industrial relations.
-Manage the collective relationship — union recognition, collective bargaining, conflict resolution, joint consultation.
+- Industrial relations — Manage the collective relationship: union recognition, collective bargaining, conflict resolution.

-The shift from personnel management to human resource management in the 1980s, articulated most sharply by John Storey (1992), was a shift in posture, not just in vocabulary.
+The shift from personnel management (PM) to human resource management (HRM) in the 1980s — articulated most sharply by John Storey (1992) — was a shift in posture, not just vocabulary.

 | Dimension | Personnel Management | Human Resource Management |